 Prestwich's source for this is F. W. D. Brie, editor, The Brut, Early English Text Society, 1906, 1908, volume i, p.
 208 (i.e. the same original source as Chambers; cited also by Phillips, p.
 11, who quotes both the original and the translation and also gives a little of the context).

 Greene, p.
-26, gives yet another slightly different version, said to be from Fabyan's Chronicle (as printed by Pynson in 1516):
+26, gives yet another slightly different version, this one from Fabyan's Chronicle (as printed by Pynson in 1516) rather than the manuscript:

 Than the Scottish enflamyd with pryde, in derysyon of Englysshe men, made this ryme as foloweth.